pseudosma/storage-deck/README.md

 ```

 * The **StorageKey** type, or an array of that same type, is the input for the remove and retrieve functions.
 * An object conforming to the  **StorageKeyValuePair** interface, or an array of that same type, is the input for the add functions.

-An array of these objects is the return value for the retrieve functions if the search inputs produce multiple results.
+> :warning: When using any of Storage Deck's retrieve function, if RegEx or an array of items is supplied, rather than a single value returned an array of **StorageKeyValuePair** is returned.
+The *key* or *pattern* fields denote which item the value returned matched.

 ### Do's